benwaldner/Bitmex_HFT/README.md

 The goal of this project is to explore the market microstructure of Bitcoin traded on BitMEX.

+Notes for Visualizations.ipynb:
+I changed upper and lower price-rage to for example upper = 20000 lower = 15000

+Changed to BTCUSD_ob from tick_store ticker output one cell above (library.list_symbols()) df = library.read('BTCUSD_ob')

+I imported also:
+from pandas.plotting import register_matplotlib_converters

+Run from jupyter notebook and installed all packages again from jupyer notebook

 ## 1. Dependencies
 First, dependencies must be installed to run any of the code.